Chaparral

 Chaparral (/ˌʃæpəˈræl, ˌtʃæp-/ SHAP-ə-RAL-,_-CHAP--) is a shrubland plant community found primarily in California, southern Oregon, and northern Baja California, part of the California floristic province.
 It is shaped by a Mediterranean climate (mild wet winters and hot dry summers) and infrequent, high-intensity crown fires.
-Many chaparral shrubs have hard sclerophyllous evergreen leaves, as contrasted with the associated soft-leaved, drought-deciduous, scrub community of coastal sage scrub, found often on drier, southern-facing slopes.
+Many chaparral shrubs have hard sclerophyllous evergreen leaves, in contrast to the soft-leaved, drought-deciduous, coastal sage scrub that is often found on drier, southern-facing slopes.

 Three other closely related chaparral shrubland systems occur in southern Arizona, western Texas, and along the eastern side of central Mexico's mountain chains, all having summer rains in contrast to the Mediterranean climate of other chaparral formations.

 Etymology

-The name comes from the Spanish word chaparro, which translates to "place of the scrub oak".
-Scrub oak in turn comes from the Basque word txapar, which has the same meaning.
+The name comes from the Spanish word chaparro, and translates to 'place of the scrub oak'.
+This word in turn comes from the Basque word txapar, which has the same meaning.

 Overview

 In its natural state, chaparral is characterized by infrequent fires, with natural fire return intervals ranging between 30 years and over 150 years.
 Mature chaparral (at least 60 years since time of last fire) is characterized by nearly impenetrable, dense thickets (except the more open desert chaparral).
 These plants are flammable during the late summer and autumn months when conditions are characteristically hot and dry.
 They grow as woody shrubs with thick, leathery, evergreen and often small leaves.
 The plants are typically drought resistant, with some exceptions.
 After the first rains following a fire, the landscape is dominated by small flowering herbaceous plants, known as fire followers, which die back with the summer dry period.